khilnani/ec2-remote.serverless/README.md

 # Automated Alerts for Running instances

-If you like to be alerted if instances are left running for more than a day, you can tag them using the info below and set an email address an alert should be sent to.
+If you would like to be alerted if instances are left running for more than a day, you can tag them using the info below and set an email address an alert should be sent to.

 > The tag Key and schedule can be customized in the `serverless.yml` file